foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	No HAB Events Found!

 .. warning::
-    The next fuse instruction will close the board for unsigned images: make sure you can rebuild the signed images before programing that fuse.
+    The next fuse instruction will close the board for unsigned images: make sure you can rebuild the signed images before programming that fuse.

 Now we can close the device meaning that from thereon only signed images can be booted on this platform.
 For that, on the i.MX7ULP we need to fuse bit31 of word 6 from bank 29 (SEC_CONFIG[1] in the documentation)::